 Landowners and Environment Southland will sign an agreement to help with the management of your riparian site over three years.
 This includes:

-• Plants are being offered at cost price, with a limit of approximately 500 plants per property.
+• Plants are being offered in packs of 50 at cost price, with a limit of 10 packs (500 plants) per land owner.

 • To give your riparian areas every chance to survive and thrive, we’ll work with you and your contractors to deliver the plants, and to provide advice on best methods for planting and maintenance.

-• At no extra cost, our land sustainability officers will provide you with advice and assistance to prepare riparian plans and management systems across your farms
+• Our land sustainability officers will provide you with advice and assistance where needed to prepare riparian plans and management systems across your farm.

 If you would like to get involved with this project or know someone who might be interested, please contact the Catchment Integration Team at Environment Southland on 0800 768 845 or email firstname.lastname@example.org A land sustainability officer will be in contact to arrange a site visit and begin the process.